ibm-cloud-docs/cloud-object-storage/cloud-object-storage-cli-reference.md

 * **Action:** Delete an existing bucket in an IBM Cloud Object Storage instance.
 * **Usage:** `ibmcloud cos bucket-delete --bucket BUCKET_NAME [--region REGION] [--force] [--output FORMAT]`
 * **Parameters to provide:**
 	* The name of the bucket.
 		* Flag: `--bucket BUCKET_NAME`
 	* _Optional_: The REGION where the bucket is present.
 If this flag is not provided, the program uses the default option that is specified in config.
 		* Flag: `--region REGION`
-    * _Optional_: The operation will do not ask for confirmation.
+	* _Optional_: The operation will not ask for confirmation.
 		* Flag: `--force`
 	* _Optional_: Output FORMAT can be only json or text.
 		* Flag: `--output FORMAT`

 ## Delete an object
 {: #ic-delete-object}